Original Issuance Date: September 26, 1985

 Assistance may be denied in cases where management determines that neither the course nor the degree pursued is of sufficient benefit to the UW.

 - Normally, coursework is taken on an employee’s own time.
-If the employer determines that the needed course work is available only during the employee’s scheduled hours of service, a program of proportional compensatory time may be arranged, provided normal services of the employing unit are not disrupted or impaired.
+If the employer determines that the needed coursework is available only during the employee’s scheduled hours of work, a program of proportional compensatory time may be arranged, provided normal services of the employing unit are not disrupted or impaired.

 - A fee receipt or other satisfactory evidence of having paid reimbursable fees.

 - Evidence of successful completion of the coursework or training (grade report or certification of completion, etc).